 Massage therapists or other natural healers can diagnose conditions to the extent of their knowledge, and they can treat such conditions to the extent of their abilities.
 If what they do is not working, the clients can of course try their luck elsewhere, like in a doctor’s office.
 Or they can do both.

-The therapists don’t know anything about the science behind it since the entire model of Asian natural medicine is not based as much on anatomy, physiology and science as on invisible energy flow and energy lines that cannot be seen by the eye, a microscope, or detected in a test tube.
+The therapists don’t know anything about the science behind it since the entire model of Asian natural medicine is not so much based on anatomy, physiology and science as on invisible energy flow and energy lines that cannot be seen by the eye, nor through a microscope, nor can they be detected in a test tube.

-But the energy can be felt by experienced therapists, and it can be altered by Thai Massage treatments.
+But the energy can be felt by experienced therapists, and it can be affected by Thai Massage treatments.